 Softly now.
 Softly.
 Walk with care; handle the stuff of life with gentle hands.

 Settle slowly into your chair and seek the stillness.
-The child has come and your heart is warmed now that you see him.
+The child is coming and your heart will not be fully warmed until you see him.

 Softly now.
 Softly he comes.
 Handle the stuff of eternity with the gentlest of hands.next >